 In over 5 years with HP, I've asked for feedback three times.
 I've always let all who have taken the time to respond, know that it's appreciated

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my Hub What if there was no internet for a day? (must be signed in to view).
+Will you please give feedback on my article Why I like Langkawi very much (must be signed in to view).
 What can I do to improve?
 Thanks!

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
 Will you please give feedback on my Hub American Folk Music, Past, Present & Future.
 I have removed several product links.
 The 3...